Notebook: UW starting wide receivers Terrell Bynum, Rome Odunze unexpectedly absent against Montana

 None played against Montana in the Huskies’ season opener Saturday.

 McMillan’s absence was expected, after the second-year freshman suffered a hand injury midway through fall camp.
 But Bynum and Odunze — two of the team’s most consistent fall-camp performers — were listed as starters on UW’s depth chart on Monday.
 In their place, Texas Tech transfer Ja’Lynn Polk, Michigan transfer Giles Jackson and redshirt freshman Taj Davis (who opted out of the 2020 season) were announced as Washington’s starting wide receivers before Saturday’s game.
+However, Polk also left the game in the first quarter with an apparent injury.

+It’s UW head coach Jimmy Lake’s policy not to comment on player injuries.
+However, when asked about the absence of his quartet of wide receivers, Lake said after the 13-7 loss that “I’ll talk about any possible injuries on Monday.

-Of that group, none had caught a pass at Washington entering Saturday’s game.
+Of the unexpected wide receiver starters, none had caught a pass at Washington entering Saturday’s game.
 The 6-foot-2, 190-pound Polk registered 28 receptions for 264 yards and two touchdowns in 10 games as a true freshman at Texas Tech last fall.

 “He’s just a great kid to be around with a lot of positive energy and he makes a lot of plays, and I love him,” UW offensive coordinator John Donovan said of Polk this week.
 “He’s awesome.”